-The team meet with those in the Australian news media, suicide prevention and mental health sector, tertiary institutions and film and television industries to support best practice communication for the safe and accurate portrayal of suicide and mental ill-health.
+The team liaises with those in the Australian news media, suicide prevention and mental health sector, tertiary institutions and film and television industries to support best practice communication for the safe and accurate portrayal of suicide and mental ill-health.

 For this reason, Mindframe is turning the spotlight on Mindframe Plus and why it’s an option for supporting the work of PHNs across the country.